cemcen/Veamy/README.md

 diagram.
 The meshes can be created in arbitrary domains, with or without holes, with procedurally generated points.</li>
 <li> Meshes can also be read from OFF-style text files (an example can be found in the test folder).</li>
-<li> It allows easy input of boundary conditions of linear elasticity by constraining domain segments.</li>
+<li> It allows easy input of boundary conditions by constraining domain segments.</li>
 <li> The results of the computation can be either written into a file or used directly. </li>
 </ul>